 Galantamine is used to treat mild to moderate confusion (dementia) related to Alzheimer's disease.
 It does not cure Alzheimer's disease, but it may improve memory, awareness, and the ability to perform daily functions.
 This medication works by restoring the balance of certain natural substances (neurotransmitters) in the brain.

-Take this medication by mouth with food, usually once daily in the morning with breakfast or as directed by your doctor.
+Take this medication by mouth with food as directed by your doctor, usually once daily in the morning with breakfast.
 This medication may be taken on an empty stomach if necessary.
 Drink plenty of fluids with this medication unless instructed otherwise.
 To lower your risk of side effects, your dosage will be gradually increased to your target dose.
-Your dosage is based on your medical condition and response to therapy.
-Do not take more than the maximum recommended dose of 24 milligrams per day.
+The dosage is based on your medical condition and response to treatment.

 Swallow the capsules whole.
 Do not crush or chew the capsules.
 Doing so can destroy the long action of the drug and may increase side effects.